 A small ventricular septal defect may never cause any problems.
-Larger defects can cause a wide range of disabilities — from mild to life-threatening.
-Treatment can prevent many of these complications.
+Larger defects can cause a range of disabilities — from mild to life-threatening.
+Treatment can prevent many complications.

-This complication, called Eisenmenger's syndrome, may occur in early childhood, or it can develop slowly over many years.
-In people with Eisenmenger's syndrome, the majority of the blood flow through the ventricular septal defect goes from the right ventricle to the left and bypasses the lungs.
+This complication, called Eisenmenger's syndrome, usually develops in early childhood.
+In people with Eisenmenger's syndrome, a significant portion of blood flows through the ventricular septal defect from the right ventricle to the left and bypasses the lungs.
 This means deoxygenated blood is pumped to the body and leads to a bluish discoloration of the lips, fingers and toes (cyanosis) and other complications.
 Once a person has Eisenmenger's syndrome, it's too late to surgically repair the hole because irreversible damage to the lung arteries has already occurred.

 Ventricular septal defect and pregnancy

-Doctors recommend that any woman with a congenital heart defect, repaired or not, who is considering pregnancy carefully discuss it beforehand with a cardiologist.
+Any woman with a congenital heart defect, repaired or not, who is considering pregnancy should talk beforehand with a doctor who specializes in the diagnosis and treatment of heart conditions (cardiologist).
 This is especially important if you're taking medications.
 It's also important to see both an obstetrician and a cardiologist during pregnancy.